Kneckter/AutoSortCoords/README.md

 After you have the file setup, paste a copy of your coordinate pairs into column A of the spreadsheet.
 Then push Ctrl+a to start the macro.
 Once it is completed, copy the selected output into your program.
 Note that it takes about 70 seconds to process 1000 coordinate pairs on a 2 GHz dual core processor and that column C will be the same as A&B together.

 # Get Started With Google Sheets
-TBD
+**Warning** You will be asked to provide access to your Google Drive if you create a copy of the sheet and try to run the macro.
+This is because the macro is an Apps Script that will be copied to your account separately from the sheet.

 To get started using the macro in Sheets, you can grab a copy of the workbook located at https://docs.google.com/spreadsheets/d/1D0Xczv-F4fBgtZw2uI8tw-2P54wOUDcNSFziIt1dKfg/edit?usp=sharing.

-  -Need to see if people can copy it like it is without changing shared access

-  -Need to see if the macro will be included when they copy it

 If you would like to import the macro yourself, you can create a new spreadsheet on your Google drive and record a dummy macro.
 Then edit the dummy and paste the contexts of the GS file in this repository into the script editor.